jskycak3/jpskycak.github.io/_pages/research.md

 ## [Undergrad](#undergrad)

-<i>2014-18.</i> As an undergrad at Notre Dame, my research interests shifted from pure math, to experimental math, to computational neuroscience.
-After my sophomore year, I left academic research to work as a data scientist at a local analytics consulting company.
-My industry research projects and honors bachelor's thesis are included in the <i>Consulting</i> section above.
+<i>2014-18.</i> As an undergrad at Notre Dame, I worked on projects in math and computational neuroscience and then took a job at a local analytics consulting company.
+My math and computational neuroscience projects are included here, while my industry research projects and honors bachelor's thesis are included in the <i>Consulting</i> section above.

 2016 | <b><font color="green">Plastic Neural Network Simulations</font></b> | Advisor: Dervis Can Vural (Notre Dame) | Found a general principle of network reorganization for random sparse neuronal networks in response to periodic stimulation.
 Showed that "seizure-like" activity can arise if the refractory period is sufficiently low. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-stdp_simulations.pdf">(slides)</a></font>
 2016 | <b><font color="green">On the Effectiveness of Social Distancing Advice During Epidemics</font></b> | Course Instructor: Vijay Gupta (Notre Dame) | Used game theory to show that social distancing advice during epidemics is generally useful, and extremely useful when very few people are immune to the disease. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-gametheory.pdf">(writeup)</a></font>